Home » English Grammar » Possessive nouns

 A possessive noun is one that expresses ownership and is typically denoted by the letter “s.”
 The term “student’s” is a possessive noun in the phrase “the student’s notes,” indicating that the student is the owner of the notes.

 Certain aspects of possessive nouns, such as how to make a word ending in s possessive or what the proper possessive form of plural nouns is, might be challenging to understand.
-The entire subject of possessive nouns is covered in detail here, along with examples.
+The entire concept of possessive nouns is covered in detail here, along with examples.
 But first, let’s clarify what “possessive” actually means.

-What is Possessive Noun Definition?
+What is Possessive Noun?

 Possessive noun is a type of noun used to indicate ownership or connection in English.
 Nouns are words that identify a specific individual, location, or thing.
 In contrast to plural nouns, singular nouns only refer to one of these things.
 A proper noun designates a particular person or location, such as the president of the United States or New York.